TheEEs/SiBty-Programming-Language/README.md

 	/*
-	External attribute has two field: function_name and parameters function_name will be the variable name we use to access to the function in SiBty programs parameters is the list of parameters's name as we defined in the simple case above */
+	External attribute has two field: function_name and parameters function_name will be the variable name we use to access the function in SiBty programs parameters is the list of parameters's name as we defined in the simple case above */
 	[External(parammeters = new string[] { "number" })]